 Automating purely to reduce cost isn’t transformation.
 It’s optimization.
-That’s fine if you’re only interested in short-term wins, but leading enterprises — the ones who beat born-digital competitors, keep customers and delight shareholders — are looking beyond cost reduction and envisioning long-term success.
+That’s fine if you’re only interested in short-term wins, but leading enterprises — the ones who beat born-digital competitors, keep customers, and delight shareholders — are looking beyond cost reduction and envisioning long-term success.

 Led by distinguished analyst Sarah Burnett, the team at Everest Research Group set out to help enterprise executives and automation practitioners understand the difference between Intelligent Automation (IA) and Robotic Process Automation (RPA).
 This result is this recent report: “Intelligent Automation: Accelerating from Short-term Wins to Long-term Strategic Business Outcomes: A Guide to Undertaking Automation-led Business Transformation.”
 A complimentary licensed copy of the report is available for download here, or read on for key points and our responses:

-Scalability and ROI problems of process automation rapidly emerge, however, when variation is introduced.
+Scalability and ROI problems of process automation rapidly emerge, however, when a variation is introduced.
 How often does your business process change?
 How much of the high-volume work that inundates your team involves unstructured data?
 People adapt, but software bots that only follow rules do not.

-“Machine learning, computer vision, text analytics and NLP” process unstructured data, automate tasks that require judgment, and detect and adapt to constant change
+- “Machine learning, computer vision, text analytics and NLP” process unstructured data, automate tasks that require judgment, and detect and adapt to constant change

-“Predictive and prescriptive analytics” help leaders plan resources and set achievable KPIs, plus help ensure optimal operational results
+- “Predictive and prescriptive analytics” help leaders plan resources and set achievable KPIs, plus help ensure optimal operational results

-“Self-managing, self-healing robots” handle exceptions and reduce bot management
+- “Self-managing, self-healing robots” handle exceptions and reduce bot management

-“In order to build a sustainable competitive advantage through business process transformation by means of Artificial Intelligence (AI), it is essential for enterprises to adopt a long-term process automation strategy that aims to implement intelligent automation solutions that combine both RPA and AI capabilities.”
+In order to build a sustainable competitive advantage through business process transformation by means of Artificial Intelligence (AI), it is essential for enterprises to adopt a long-term process automation strategy that aims to implement intelligent automation solutions that combine both RPA and AI capabilities.

-Everest Group takes great care to understand intelligent process automation technology, and its research team also reports on how the smartest enterprises apply it.
+Everest Group takes great care to understand intelligent process automation tools, and its research team also reports on how the smartest enterprises apply them.
 “Pinnacle Enterprises” is a term they use to distinguish long-term strategy-focused vs. short-term, tactically-oriented businesses.
 (Read more here)

 3. What are the key benefits of Intelligent Automation?

-The difference between Intelligent Automation and Robotic Process Automation in terms of cost reduction is simple: IPA automates more and automates more efficiently than RPA, because IPA processes unstructured data, handles exceptions and continuously learns.
+The difference between Intelligent Automation and Robotic Process Automation in terms of cost reduction is simple: IPA automates more and automates more efficiently than RPA, because IPA processes unstructured data, handles exceptions, and continuously learns.
 In short: Intelligent Automation delivers significantly greater cost reduction.

-“Siloed RPA implementations in disparate business processes can provide short-term wins for enterprises around immediate cost reduction (mostly in transactional and document processing) but may not dramatically improve business outcomes.”
+Siloed RPA implementations in disparate business processes can provide short-term wins for enterprises around immediate cost reduction (mostly in transactional and document processing) but may not dramatically improve business outcomes.

 And let’s not disregard the customer experience, the factor most responsible for driving revenue.
 By automating many middle- and back-office tasks connected to customer queries, companies can lower the “average handle time” (AHT), process requests with greater accuracy, and create higher customer satisfaction.